 Classroom Management

+While on school property or while attending school-sponsored or school-related activities, whether on or off school property, students shall be permitted to possess personal telecommunications devices and other related electronic devices.
+Students are prohibited from using a personal telecommunication device during instructional time, except during an emergency, if directed to do so by a teacher for an instructional purpose, or if authorized by a teacher.
+Students shall not access social media unless authorized to do so by a teacher for an instructional purpose.
+09.4261

 Although the following general classroom management guidelines are not intended to be all-encompassing, substitutes are expected to follow them unless otherwise directed by the school administrator:

 Be prepared to make adjustments for any unusual changes in school schedules such as fire drills, altered class schedules or activities for the day.
 Each room in the school has emergency procedures posted or otherwise made available in case of fire, earthquake, tornado, lockdown or other potentially dangerous situations.
 Look for this information and review it prior to the beginning of the school day.